eelke-bakker/geographic-data-science/README.md

-# geographic-data-science
+# Geographic Data Science
-This folder contains my work on geographic-data-science
+In this folder, I will regularly update my work on Geographic Data Science.

+## Table of Contents:
+empty